oracle/oci-python-sdk/docs/index.rst

 To get started, head over to the :ref:`installation instructions <install>` or see more examples in the :ref:`quickstart <quickstart>` section.

+The most recent list of supported services is located on the `Python SDK <https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/pythonsdk.htm#ServicesSupported>`_ page on the Oracle Cloud Infrastructure Documentation site.

 **Note**: The ``oraclebmc`` package is deprecated and will no longer be maintained starting March 2018.
 Please check the :ref:`Backward Compatibility <backward-compatibility>` section if you are using ``oraclebmc``.

 .. toctree::